Baylor community rallies for West, Texas, as Diadeloso becomes DiaDelWest

 (My wife called at 9:30 a.m. from the local Target, where she had stood in line behind two Baylor students who had a cart overflowing with similar supplies for West evacuees; the cashier said they were the second group of Baylor students to come through her line already this morning.)

 Students, faculty and staff were urged to give blood at local collection centers (Carter Blood Care and Scott & White Blood Center), and lines at such locations stretched around the block.
 Baylor also began accepting donations (both online and in-person at Robinson Tower) for a fund to benefit the community of West.
 The Diadeloso headliner concert featuring Five for Fighting was moved to the Ferrell Center and opened to the public; cash donations to support the relief effort were accepted, and $1 from every concessions sale will go to relief efforts.
 [See photos from the concert and other Dia events here.]

-Thursday evening, Judge Starr sent this email out to the entire Baylor family, noting that in less than 24 hours the fund mentioned above had already received nearly $15,000 in donations (not including donations collected at the concert).
+Thursday evening, an email to the Baylor family noted that, in less than 24 hours, the fund mentioned above had already received nearly $15,000 in donations (not including donations collected at the concert).

 So proud of how the Baylor family has responded; even Sports Illustrated has picked up on the Baylor spirit.
 I think this tweet sums things up: